-Anne’s tired eyes gaze around the charming and snug bedroom, taking in every detail which is as it was before.
-Just as neat, but somewhat old-fashioned.
+Anne’s tired eyes gaze around the charming and snug bedroom, taking in every unchanged detail.
+It’s just as neat but somewhat old-fashioned.
 Her eyes eventually fall on her husband, who sleeps soundly beside her.
-Beside her, he physically may be, but she is miles away from him, not feeling the smallest connection between them.
+Beside her, he physically may be, but she is miles away from him, not feeling the slightest connection between them.
 Even with the help of the memories they once made in this very room, the day following their luxurious wedding where hundreds of people watched them promise each other the world, does she feel the way she wishes she did.
 The way Pete feels.

 “What I should have done years ago!
 Leaving!”
 Anne shouts, sighing as his lean body clambers opposite her, soaked up to the knee.

 “Leaving?
 Why?
 We’re in the middle of nowhere,” he says, short of breath, his hand left hanging as she moves away from his gesture.

 “Why?”
 She bluntly asks, staring into his arctic blue eyes with her small chestnut ones, “I have no reason to stay.
 I don’t know why you planned this stupid trip in the first place, bringing us back here.
 Did you really think reminiscing our honeymoon would fix everything?”

 Pete shrugs his shoulders as his large hands rub the back of his neck, “Anne, I don’t know what you’re on about; we’re fine.
 Our marriage is fine.”